Pacifiers - Good Idea or Not?

 developing infants sucking their thumbs in the womb.
 This 'built in' instinct to

-suck is nature's way of ensuring babies get enough to eat.
+suck is nature's way of ensuring babies get enough to web.
 There has even been

 speculation on this lasting into adulthood with one study showing that adults